JP-MRPhys/NLP/README.md

     stanford: glove

-## 5. Template for flask API to hosting trained model on AWS
+## 5. Template for flask API to host trained model on AWS